Roof Waste Factor: Why Insurance Companies Get It Wrong

 Bundles vs. Squares: Understanding Roofing Material Quantities

 Roofing material is sold in bundles but measured in squares.
 One “square” equals 100 square feet of roof area.
-For standard architectural shingles, one square requires three bundles — so a 30-square roof needs 90 bundles before waste.
-You cannot buy a fraction of a bundle, so the real-world purchase is always rounded up.
+For standard 3-bundle architectural shingles (the most common residential profile in California: GAF Timberline, CertainTeed Landmark, Owens Corning Duration, and similar lines), one square requires three bundles — so a 30-square roof needs 90 bundles before waste.
+Some heavyweight or premium lines are 4-bundle and require four bundles per square.
+A roofer cannot buy a fraction of a bundle, so the real-world purchase is always rounded up.
 Xactimate allows fractional squares in its math, but the roofer at the supply house is buying whole bundles.

 How to Measure a Roof

-- Satellite / aerial measurement: Services like EagleView and GAF QuickMeasure use satellite imagery to generate roof reports with total area, pitch, facet count, hip/valley/ridge/rake lengths, and penetration count.
-These reports are widely used in the industry and generally accurate for residential roofs.
+Services like EagleView, GAF QuickMeasure, and Hover use satellite or photogrammetric imagery to generate roof reports with total area, pitch, facet count, hip/valley/ridge/rake lengths, and penetration count.
+These reports are widely used in the industry, often accurate down to the inch, and they are far easier to obtain than putting a roofer on the roof.
+As a tool, they are useful.
+As an authoritative substitute for tape measurement, they have known limitations:

 Common Carrier Tactics on Waste Factor